As a stolen silver sleuth, German curator returns heirlooms Jewish families lost in the Holocaust

 As for Weniger, the bearer of the cup, the Gutmann’s have nothing but praise for him and his work.

-“He’s really dedicated to it,” said Hila Gutmann.
+“He’s really dedicated to it,” Hila Gutmann said.
 “He treats these little objects with so much care — like they are holy.”

 Associated Press religion coverage receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.

-Note: This story has been corrected to show that Benjamin Gutmann is 86, not 83.